Douglas Park

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

 Douglas Park is one of the oldest parks in the city.
-It was established in memory of Henry W. Douglas, a member of the first Board of Parks Commission.
+It was established in memory of Henry W. Douglas, a member of the first Board of Parks Commission, established in 1905.
 Several triangular parks had been established, and this was already in place by 1918.
-This park was designated in 1928, which is the year the land was donated to the city in honor of Douglas.
+This park was officially designated in 1928, which is the year the land was donated to the city in honor of Douglas.